SafeBreach-Labs/Back2TheFuture/README.md

                                            [call graph](https://en.wikipedia.org/wiki/Call_graph) in order to detect
-                                           which functions are calling to the vulnerable function you found or which functions the function you found is calling cross binaries
+                                           which functions are calling to the vulnerable function you found or which functions the function you found is calling cross binaries **You can skip steps 1-4 if you'll use the generated DB found in release, see TL DR**

 ## Installation